Preserving Peppers in Vinegar and Salt

 I do love canning and appreciate the fact that I can store canned goods on a shelf at room temperature, but sometimes I just don’t have time for all the boiling and hot processing.
 Sometimes, I just need a quick way for preserving that involves no cooking at all.

 A couple of years ago, my mother came from Israel for a visit during the growing season and showed me a simple way to preserve peppers in vinegar and salt.
 It takes only a few minutes to put a jar together, no cooking whatsoever, and the result is delicious.
-Perfect.

 Ingredients…

-• Peppers – this recipe is very simple and is such an easy way to preserve the little lunchbox peppers.
+- Peppers – this recipe is very simple and is such an easy way to preserve the little lunchbox peppers.
 However, if you don’t have lunchbox peppers that’s totally fine!
 You can follow this recipe to preserve any kind of pepper, sweet or hot, in vinegar and salt.
 If you use small or skinny peppers, you can pack them in the jar whole, if you use larger peppers, you are probably going to have to cut them and remove the seeds before packing them in the jar.

-• Seasonings – to season your peppers you can use just garlic (as we did below) or you can add dill, thyme, mustard seeds, pickling spice mix, peppercorns, chili flakes, or anything else that you can come up with.
+Also, you can use this same way to preserve other vegetables too like cabbage, cauliflower, kohlrabi, fennel, carrots, beets, and radish.
+If you’d like, you can mix a few different vegetables in the jar. - Seasonings – to season your peppers you can use just garlic (as we did below) or you can add dill, thyme, mustard seeds, pickling spice mix, peppercorns, chili flakes, or anything else that you can come up with.
 Try something different each time until you find your favorite seasoning combination.

-• Vinegar – we are going to add some vinegar, I used 5% white vinegar and I actually never tried this recipe with any other kind of vinegar but I believe that as long as your vinegar is at least 5% acidic it should be just fine.
+- Vinegar – we are going to add some vinegar, I used 5% white vinegar and I actually never tried this recipe with any other kind of vinegar, but I believe that as long as your vinegar is at least 5% acidic it should be just fine.

-• For the brine – then, for the brine, we are going to need salt and boiling water.
+- For the brine – then, for the brine, we are going to need salt and boiling water.
 When you use salt to preserve food, always make sure that you use kosher, sea, or canning salt and not table salt.
 Also, it’s better to use non-chlorinated water.

 Kitchen Tools…